seregayoga/seregayoga.com/content/posts/writing-an-llm-application-using-go-and-openai.md

 What happens when we get a user request:
 1. `support-assistance-api-server` receives a text of user's support request.
 2. We ask `OpenAI` to generate embeddings of the user request's text.
 Embeddings are the meaning of the text represented in a high-dimensional vector space.
 Using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) of embeddings we can determine how close the texts are to each other in meaning.
 There are a lot of materials on the internet about it; for example take a look at [this article](https://platform.openai.com/docs/guides/embeddings).
-How generating embeddings looks in the code:
+Using OpenAI Go library [github.com/sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) we can generate embeddings:
 ```
 func (openaiLLM *openaiLLM) CreateEmbeddings(ctx context.Context, input string) ([]float32, error) {
 	request := openai.EmbeddingRequest{